UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 Commas (',') are not supported within values, like MSG1 and MSG2!

+### Sending raw sensor data

-To send sensor data, the session has to first be started, sensor data is sent to the session, and the session is ended.
+To send sensor data as messages, the session has to first be started, sensor data is sent to the session, and the session is ended.
 Here is an example of a typical session with a single message per line:

 ```
 session:start